6 Countries Where It’s Easy To Get A Residency Visa

-New Zealand is going the opposite direction of Belize.
+New Zealand is going in the opposite direction of Belize.
 This country wants to bring in young people.
 If you’re between the ages of 18 and 30, it’s very easy to get a residency visa in New Zealand.

 This sets New Zealand apart from the rest of this list.
-While life in Mexico, Panama, and the rest is amazingly cheap for those holding dollars, the cost of living in New Zealand has gone up.
+While living in Mexico, Panama, and the rest is amazingly cheap for those holding dollars, the cost of living in New Zealand has gone up.

 Bali is the home of many digital nomads, Bali offers the most laid back lifestyle on this list.
-Combine this with a low cost of living, decent internet, and one of the easiest visas, and you see why Bali is a top pick, especially for tech savvy hipsters.
+Combine this with a low cost of living, decent internet, and one of the easiest visas, and you see why Bali is a top pick, especially for tech-savvy hipsters.

 Indonesia doesn’t have an easy path to citizenship like Panama, but it does have a very easy “social visa.”
 This residency visa is renewable for up to 6 months.
-To extend, you’ll fly to the embassy in Singapore (about $100 for the flight) and return in 3 days with another 6 month visa.
+To extend, you’ll fly to the embassy in Singapore (about $100 for the flight) and return in 3 days with another 6-month visa.

 If you’re not eligible for Panama’s friendly nations visa, or Panama’s not your cup of tea, consider Nicaragua.
-This country has one of the lowest cost visas with a path to citizenship, and the fastest to permanent residency.
+This country has one of the lowest cost visas with a path to citizenship and the fastest to permanent residency.

 Invest $35,000 in Nicaragua’s reforestation program and anyone can become a resident of this welcoming country.
 Legal and government fees will depend on your country of origin and can be as high as $10,000 per person (US, UK, and EU citizens are much lower).